JubinSaniei/filesystem/README.md

 3. Scan the watched directories periodically (every 5 minutes by default)
 4. Process changes in batches to minimize system resource usage

 For detailed examples of file watcher API usage, see the [API Reference](src/docs/API_REFERENCE.md#file-watcher-operations) documentation.
+For AI chatbot integration using the Model Context Protocol (MCP), see the [MCP Integration Guide](src/docs/MCP_INTEGRATION.md).

 ## Configuration